 Notes: The table reports the results of city-level regressions (N=454).
 The controls vector in column 2 includes employment shares in manufacturing, services, and government, the share of workers with college education, and population growth from 1980-1991.
-Exposure-robust standard errors (Borusyak et al., 2022) clustered at the microregion level, calculated as described in Appendix C (equation 5), are reported in parentheses. p < 0.1, p < 0.05, and p < 0.01.
+Exposure-robust standard errors (Borusyak et al., 2022) clustered at the microregion level, calculated as described in Appendix C (equation 5), are reported in parentheses. \ p < 0.1, \\ p < 0.05, and \\\ p < 0.01.

-expect from a local labor-supply shock in the presence of a downward-sloping long-run labordemand schedule if migrant labor was, in the aggregate, a net substitute for resident labor, as discussed in Section 2.1.
+All 2SLS specifications show that inflows of rural migrants lead to slower wage growth among urban residents over the period 1991-2010, and all results are statistically significant at conventional levels.
+In our preferred specification (column (4)), we estimate that a one-percentage-point increase in the rural immigration rate led to 5 percent slower wage growth among residents.
+The positive point estimate in the OLS specification is consistent with rural-urban migrants' tendency to choose higher-wage destinations (Busso et al., 2021).
+It suggests that our instrumental variable strategy effectively addresses this source of endogeneity.
+The overall negative impact on wages of residents is in line with what we would expect from a local labor-supply shock in the presence of a downward-sloping long-run labor-demand schedule if migrant labor was, in the aggregate, a net substitute for resident labor, as discussed in Section 2.1.
 They also suggest that, if there was any long-run adjustment that increased labor demand and put an upward pressure on wages, it was insufficient to compensate for the short-run negative impact on wages of the positive labor supply shock.
 These results are similar to those from Imbert and Ulyssea (2024), who find a negative effect on wages both on the formal and informal sector.
 Calderón-Mejía and Ibáñez (2016) also find negative effects on urban native wages of influxes of forced migrants to Colombian cities.